pflashgary/Rust-Learnings/content/posts/gantt.md

 The `Ingester` struct has a single public field features, which is a vector of `RawFeatures`. `Ingester` implements the `TryFrom` trait, which allows converting an instance of `BufReader<R>` (where `R` implements the Read trait) into an instance of `Ingester`.

-The implementation of the `TryFrom` trait for `Ingester` reads lines from the `BufReader<R>` using the `read_line` method, removes the trailing newline character, converts the line to a `RawFeature` using the `f`rom_str` method, and pushes the `RawFeature` to the features vector.
+The implementation of the `TryFrom` trait for `Ingester` reads lines from the `BufReader<R>` using the `read_line` method, removes the trailing newline character, converts the line to a `RawFeature` using the `from_str` method, and pushes the `RawFeature` to the features vector.
 If any errors occur during the reading or conversion process, the implementation returns an `Err` variant of the Result, with the error being of type `crate::errors::ProgramIngesterError`.

 **Note** The reason we use `while reader.read_line()` instead of iterating over the lines with `map` is because the latter allocates a string for each iteration, while with a dumb loop we can instead use string buffer that is allocated once, and cleared after each loop.